kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-5-javascripts-browserify.md

 }
 ```

 In the section `"browser"` you point `browserify-shim` to the asset you want to shim.
 I use [Bower](https://bower.io/) and have installed my packages into `app/_bower_components/`.
-The name you choose is the name you have to require later in your JavaScripts.
+The name you choose is the name you have to require later in your JavaScript.

-Within `"browerify-shim"` you decide where to map this require to.
+Within `"browerify-shim"` you decide where to map this `require` to.
 To include jQuery or Modernizr later you would write:

 #### app/assets/javascripts/head.js